w3c/Guide/participant/group_specific_data/README.md

 1. visit http://localhost:3000/projects and copy the results to `w3c_github.json`

-## Step3: Classify repos based on their groups based on the above resources
+## Step3: Classify repos based on their groups using the above resources

 - Run `classify_repos_based_on_groups.pl` and generate `classified-results.txt`